 • The West Gate Tunnel Project has resulted in two new bridges connecting South Kingsville and Yarraville, and Brooklyn and Altona North over the West Gate Freeway.
 Both new bridges have replaced older bridges that had been in place since the 1970s.
 With improved lighting and ramps, each will be an important local landmark that will connect communities over the West Gate Freeway.

 • A $200,000 commitment as part of the master plan for Yarraville Oval.
-This will ensure that the facility can keep up with its increasing demand.
+This will ensure that the facility can keep up with the growing demand as keen young athletes take over the pitch.

-• Local rugby, soccer, football, netball and cricket in Williamstown and Newport now have some fantastic new sports facilities to call their own at Bayside College Paisley and Williamstown campuses.
+• Local rugby, soccer, football, netball and cricket clubs in Williamstown and Newport now have fantastic new sports facilities to call their own at Bayside College Paisley and Williamstown campuses.

 • $1.1 million from the Victorian Government went towards the Paisley Campus facility upgrades from the 2018-19 Community Sports Infrastructure Fund.
 The Victorian Government also provided $1.2 million towards the Williamstown Campus upgrades from the 2018-19 Community Sports Infrastructure Fund.